SettleMint

 Review an issued asset, inspect token tabs, and understand which operator workflows are available for the current token.

 The asset detail workspace is the operating view for one issued asset.
-Start here to confirm the token's status, holder state, configured features, compliance controls, documents, and available operator workflows before you mint, transfer, pause, update pricing or fees, or change control records.
+Start here to confirm the token's status, holder state, configured features, compliance controls, and documents.
+Check the available operator workflows before you mint, transfer, pause, update pricing or fees, or change control records.

 Open the workspace from Asset management.
 Choose an asset class, open the asset type or template, and select the issued asset.